 5. Don’t watch more than 1 hour of TV.

 Hear me out first.
 Now I know this doesn’t work for everyone.
 My husband, for example, can fall asleep to the TV.
-I can’t.
-1 hour is relaxing, 2 hours becomes an obsession and my mind goes from being relaxed to being focused on the content and can’t let go of it.
+I can’t. one hour is relaxing, perfect for rest.
+Two hours becomes an obsession and my mind goes from being relaxed to being focused on the content and can’t let go of it.
 Know your limits.

 I’m sure you have some hacks to get a good night’s sleep.
 I’d love to know what they are!
 For more tips and tricks be sure to keep up with our free blog.
 You can also follow @RealEstateOnPurpose on Instagram and Like our Facebook page at facebook.com/RealEstateOnPurpose.